In busy times it can be easy to rationalize “taking back” time that could be spent on self-care. Some examples include:

 - Buying or selling a house, moving

 - Having a baby (or babies, as in the case of my friends!)

-- A new job, change in an existing job, quarter or year-end, etc.
+- A new job, change in an existing job, or a particularly busy period like quarter or year-end, etc.

 - Travel (vacations, personal, or business-related)

 It’s easy for the brain to rationalize how a pause on self-care could help make your life easier.
 How many things you could do with that time!
 Things you could cross off your “to-do” list, which you believe will help you feel less stressed out or anxious!

 The truth is, there will always be a part of your mind that tells you to skip your yoga class, that you don’t have time to meditate, that you don’t have the luxury of taking a walk or sitting down to a nourishing meal.

 And, part of your mind (or even your body!) may remind you just how good you feel when you practice self-care consistently.

 One of my favorite books of all-time is Michael Singer’s “The Untethered Soul”.
 In it, he describes such voices in our heads: specifically, how they’re often in an argument with each other.